Frequently Asked Questions About Save Texas Moms (and More)

 -

-We are a 501(c)(3) non-profit organization that partners with other nonprofits, government officials, healthcare agencies, and communities across Texas to address our state’s long-standing maternal mortality and morbidity crisis.
+We are a 501(c)(3) non-profit organization that partners with other nonprofits, public health experts, healthcare agencies, and communities across Texas to address our state’s long-standing maternal mortality and morbidity crisis.

 -

-We believe every woman has the right to fair, equitable, and quality maternal healthcare regardless of race, age, socioeconomic status, insurance, or location.
+We believe every woman has the right to safe, equitable, and quality maternal healthcare regardless of race, age, socioeconomic status, insurance status, or location.

 -